GovTechSG/ship-hats-overview/plugin-review-process.md

 ## Minimum requirement for a plugin request

+Following are the minimum requirements for a plugin request:
 - Data center approved
 - *Cloud Supported
 - Atlassian endorsed as Trusted Partners